-Learn more about gardening and the landscape of the Upper Valley at this program series produced by the Hanover Garden Club in partnership with the Montshire Museum of Science.
+Learn more about gardening and the landscape of the Upper Valley at this monthly series, featuring a new topic each month.

 Hanover Garden Club - The Cornish Colony and the Restoration of the Gardens at St. Gaudens